-The Center for Union Facts is behind the billboards with the web site TeachersUnionExposed.com which have been put up around Newark, New Jersey
+The Center for Union Facts is behind the billboards with the website TeachersUnionExposed.com, which have been erected around Newark, New Jersey.

 In August 2008, the group's "political arm," the Employee Freedom Action Committee, ramped up its campaign against the Employee Free Choice Act (EFCA).
-It launched a $30 million campaign, including radio, television, print and online ads and "a substantial grassroots organizing effort."
-The group's anti-EFCA ads were slated to run in Maine, New Hampshire, Mississippi, Kentucky, Louisiana, Colorado, Oregon and Minnesota.
-At the same time, the Coalition for a Democratic Workplace, which is comprised of "virtually hundreds of businesses, chambers of commerce and trade associations," was also spending millions to defeat the bill.
+It launched a $30 million campaign, including radio, television, print, and online ads and "a substantial grassroots organizing effort."
+The group's anti-EFCA ads were slated to run in Maine, New Hampshire, Mississippi, Kentucky, Louisiana, Colorado, Oregon, and Minnesota.
+At the same time, the Coalition for a Democratic Workplace, which the campaign said was comprised of "virtually hundreds of businesses, chambers of commerce and trade associations," was also spending millions to defeat the bill.
 "The folks behind the ad campaign fear that if Sen. Barack Obama, an Employee Free Choice Act sponsor, is elected president and power shifts to the Democrats in the Senate, the bill will become law," according to a New Hampshire paper.

 Teachers Union Exposed Runs Full-Page Ad Calling for Legal Action Against Education Laws